U.S., 1982, 117 min, 4K DCP, Dir. Ridley Scott, Rated R, Warner Bros.

 “This is perhaps the only science-fiction film that can be called transcendental.” – Owen Gleiberman, Entertainment Weekly

-Modern science fiction wouldn’t be what it is today if not for Ridley Scott’s Blade Runner, a seminal film that presented a multicultural, dystopian future filled with massive corporate advertising, thick pollution, and flying cars.
+Modern science fiction wouldn’t be what it is today if not for Ridley Scott’s Blade Runner, the seminal –sci-fi film that depicted a multicultural, dystopian future filled with massive corporate advertising, thick pollution, and flying cars.
 Central to this world are replicants, human-like androids with limited life spans built by the Tyrell Corporation.
 When four of them escape from an off-world colony to Earth, retired cop Rick Deckard (Harrison Ford) is tasked with hunting them down.
-What makes the film work so well is that it is a film noir at heart encased in a sci-fi shell that tackles arguably the most pertinent question in our history as a species: what does it mean to be human?
-Initially a box office bust, Blade Runner grew into a cult classic that saw a myriad of versions.
-This screening presents the only version Scott had total control over, The Final Cut.
+At its core, the film is a noir that tackles arguably the most pertinent question in our history as a species: what does it mean to be human?
+Rutger Hauer plays the renegades’ leader, Roy Batty, whose rugged physique and violent acts belie a soul yearning for life and the freedom to live it.
+His climactic monologue, which Hauer rewrote without Scott’s knowledge, is as memorable as the film itself and perfectly captures the wish for our memories and experiences to never fade away.
+With Hauer’s passing earlier this year and the film’s November 2019 setting, now is the perfect time to revisit a quintessential humanist film.

 After Hours is the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters every Saturday night often on 35mm.
 Tickets include a free popcorn and happy hour.
 Please note that unclaimed pre-ordered tickets will be sold to the rush line 30 mins after showtime.